LasithaAmarasinghe/Verifiable-RAG-Assistant/README.md

 ## 🚀 Key Features

+- **Agentic "Router" Architecture**: The system intelligently decides whether to answer from the local PDFs or search the web.
+  - *Internal Questions:* Routed to the Vector DB for verified citations.
+  - *External Questions:* Routed to DuckDuckGo for real-time data (e.g., stock prices, news).
+- **Smart Query Refinement**: Before searching the web, the system analyzes the PDF context to refine the search query (e.g., converting "stock price of this company" -> "Microsoft stock price" based on document context).
-- **Zero-Hallucination Protocol**: The system enforces strict adherence to provided context.
-If the answer isn't in the document, it explicitly states "I don't know" rather than fabricating facts.
+- **Zero-Hallucination Protocol**: Strict adherence to context.
+If information is missing in the PDF, it triggers a web search instead of fabricating facts.
-- **Multi-Document Support**: Capable of ingesting multiple PDFs simultaneously, creating a unified knowledge base for comparative analysis.
-- **Precise Citations**: Answers include the specific filename and page number (e.g., [Source: AlexNet.pdf: Page 2]), enabling cross-reference verification.
 - **Hybrid Compute Model**:
-  - **Embeddings**: Calculated locally (all-MiniLM-L6-v2) to ensure data privacy for the indexing stage and zero ingestion cost.
+  - **Embeddings:** Calculated locally (`all-MiniLM-L6-v2`) for privacy and zero cost.
-  - **Inference**: Offloaded to Groq LPUs (Language Processing Units) for near-instant text generation (approx. 300 tokens/sec).
+  - **Inference:** Offloaded to **Groq LPUs** for sub-second generation.

 ---